-Small bedrooms with little natural light typically look better and cozier with warm dark walls, like in this NYC bedroom by interior designer Tali Roth.
+Small bedrooms with scant natural light typically look better and cozier with warm dark walls, like this NYC bedroom by interior designer Tali Roth.
 Embrace dim lighting by painting your walls a deep shade for a dramatic, sophisticated vibe.

-Even if you don't have a ton of space for accent furniture, a simple chair or luggage rack can add loads of function to your space, providing a surface on which to put down your bag when you get home at night or support a stack of magazines.
+Even if you don't have a ton of space for accent furniture, a simple chair or luggage rack can add loads of function to your space.
+It can provide a surface on which to place your bag when you get home at night or support a stack of magazines.

 A monochrome palette can do wonders to a small space, but a high-contrast palette can look even better.
 Try painting your walls a dark taupe color while keeping floors in a high-gloss white.
 Further enhance the contrast by painting your door black.

-Making your own headboard can entirely transform your small space, by visually extending the bed from wall-to-wall to make the small space look intentional.
+A proper headboard can entirely transform your small space, by visually extending the bed from wall-to-wall to make the space look intentional.
 Options are plentiful too, from polished wood to the linen headboard, pictured.